June 7, 1494 – Spain and Portugal signed the Treaty of Tordesillas which divided the New World between the two countries.

 June 7, 1825 – During his tour of the United States, the Marquis de Lafayette met with local Revolutionary War veterans at Silvius Hoard's Tavern, Rochester, N.Y.

-June 7, 1862 – The United States and the United Kingdom agreed to suppress the slave trade.
+June 7, 1862 – The United States and the United Kingdom agreed in the Lyons–Seward Treaty to suppress the African slave trade.

-June 7, 1863 - A Confederate attempt to rescue Vicksburg and a Rebel garrison held back by Union forces to the east of the city fails when Union troops turn back the attack at the Battle of Milliken’s Bend, La.
+June 7, 1863 - A Confederate attempt to rescue Vicksburg and a Rebel garrison held back by Union forces to the east of the city failed when Union troops turned back the attack at the Battle of Milliken’s Bend, La.
+Confederate losses stood at 44 killed, 131 wounded and 10 missing; the Union suffered much heavier losses: 101 killed, 285 wounded, and 266 missing.

 June 7, 1892 – Benjamin Harrison became the first President of the United States to attend a baseball game.